DjangoGirls/tutorial/en/python_introduction/README.md

 hi("Sonja")
 ```

-and run it:
+And run it:

     $ python3 python_intro.py
     Hi Sonja!

-Now what do you think will happen if you write another name in there?
+Now, what do you think will happen if you write another name in there?
 (Not Ola or Sonja) Give it a try and see if you're right.
 It should print out this:

     Hi anonymous!